Cathy-5/Oops-Not-Sisi/README.md

 ## Core Features

-- Whack groundhogs to earn points
-- Different groundhog types give different scores: +1, +2, and +3
+- Score-based whack-a-mole gameplay with multiple groundhog types
-- Avoid hitting the protected character
-- Protected character loses a life when hit
-- Final hit triggers a ghost animation and game over
+- Protected-character mechanic with lives, ghost ending, and mistake feedback
-- 3 groundhog hits in a row add +3 seconds to the timer
-- Best score is saved in the browser
+- Local photo and name customization for replacing Sisi with someone personal
-- Players can customize the protected character name
+- Progressive chaos system where the protected character appears normally, disguised, and in larger numbers over time
-- Players can replace the protected character with a local photo
+- Streak bonus system that rewards accurate play with extra time
-- Uploaded photos stay local in the browser
+- Persistent best score saved in the browser
-- Custom photos are visually shaped with a curved lower edge so they appear to come out of the hole
-- Sisi/protected character can disguise herself with a badly cut groundhog mask
-- Sound effects, hammer cursor, hit feedback, and animations make the game feel more interactive
+- Polished arcade feel with animations, sound effects, hammer cursor, and visual hit feedback

 ## Preview

-> Screenshots can be added later in the `docs/` folder.

 <table>
   <tr>